munificent/craftinginterpreters/book/optimization.md

 <aside name="more">

-If you really want to benchmark hash table performance, you'll want to try tables of lots of different sizes.
+If you really want to benchmark hash table performance, you should use many tables of different sizes.
 The six keys we add to each table here aren't even enough to get over our hash table's eight-element minimum threshold.
 But I didn't want to throw an enormous benchmark script at you.
 Feel free to add more critters and treats if you like.